Guides12 min read

 1. Clarity Over Cleverness

-The best ad copy is clear, not cute.
+:::warning The Clarity Rule The best ad copy is clear, not cute.
 Your reader should instantly understand what you're offering and why it matters.
-Customers shouldn't feel like they're solving a riddle.
+Customers shouldn't feel like they're solving a riddle. :::

 2. Benefits Over Features